Home

 Another rating of these units is their first hour rating.
 This is a measure of how much hot water the unit can provide in the first hour you turn it on.
 It takes into account the amount of water stored and how fast it can heat it.

-These units are also rated according to their storage capacity.
+A hot water heater is also rated according to its storage capacity.
 This is the number of gallons of water the units can hold.

 Standard units can use gas, electric, oil, geothermal, or the sun to heat the water.
 The energy source you choose should be based on the price and availability of the energy source as well as up front cost.